N.Y. Times CEO stands to make $5 million next year

-Mark Thompson, the newly appointed chief executive of The New York Times Co, stands to receive compensation of $5 million next year, according to a U.S. regulatory filing on Friday.
+Mark Thompson, the newly appointed chief executive of The New York Times Co (NYT.N), stands to receive compensation of $5 million (3 million pounds) next year, according to a U.S. regulatory filing on Friday.

 Thompson, outgoing director-general of the British Broadcasting Corp, will receive a compensation package that includes $1 million in an annual base salary, plus bonuses and $3 million in performance-based stock and stock options.